fivdi/pigpio/doc/gpio.md

 Sets the GPIO level to 0 or 1.
 If PWM or servo pulses are active on the GPIO they are switched off.
 Returns this.

+#### trigger(pulseLen, level)
+- pulseLen - pulse length in microseconds (1 - 100)
+- level - 0 or 1

+This function sends a trigger pulse to a gpio.
+The gpio is set to level for pulseLen microseconds and then reset to not level.

 #### pwmWrite(dutyCycle)
 - dutyCycle - an unsigned integer >= 0 (off) and <= range (fully on). range defaults to 255.